khathuynh/weather/content/book/index.md

 **I've been working on a novel over the past year (magical realism, ecological fiction) with aims to publish in Spring 2025.**

-The story follows two friends meeting back in their hometown, taking place over 24 hours.
+The story follows two friends reconnecting in their hometown, taking place over 24 hours.
 Their friendship is fraught.
 It is intergenerational.
 It is a first love.
 Above all, it is rooted in the built environment.

 The throughline is tightly wound to **spirit of place**: reverent appreciation for literature/film tradition, schools of thought, and cultural production tied to a geographic or regional specificity.